Eremophila undulata: Description

-Eremophila undulata is a shrub which grows to a height of between 20 and 50 cm and which has branches covered with long, white, branched hairs and persistent leaf bases.
+Eremophila undulata is a shrub which grows to a height of between 20 and 50 cm and has branches covered with long, white, branched hairs and persistent leaf bases.
 The leaves are arranged alternately along the branches and have stalks 5-11 mm long which are covered with hairs like those on the branches.
 The leaf blades are oblong to elliptic in shape, mostly 22-30 mm long, 6-10 mm wide, covered with branched hairs and have wavy margins.

 The flowers are borne singly in leaf axils on hairy, S-shaped stalks 12-17 mm long.
 There are 5 green, overlapping, egg-shaped to oblong sepals which are 6.5-8.5 mm long and mostly only hairy on their outer surface.
 The petals are 15-20 mm long and are joined at their lower end to form a tube.
 The petal tube is greenish-brown or yellowish-green with glandular hairs on both inner and outer surfaces.
 The 4 stamens extend beyond the end of the petal tube.
-Flowering occurs from June to July and is followed by fruit which are dry, almost spherical, 6-7.5 mm long and have a glabrous, papery covering.
+Flowering occurs from June to July and is followed by dry fruits almost spherical, 6-7.5 mm long, and have a glabrous, papery covering.